 The MA shall ensure that the import of electrical energy by every MSID to which it is appointed is accurately recorded by the correct use of an Equivalent Meter.

-If requested by the LDSO, the MA shall provide details of reactive power as an output from the Equivalent Meter.

-1.2.4.5 Systems and Processes
+1.2.5.5 Systems and Processes

 The MA shall use systems and processes so approved in accordance with BSCP537 in the operation of Equivalent Meters.
 These systems and processes must also comply with all other applicable requirements set out in the Code and other relevant CSDs.